graphql-markdown/graphql-markdown/docs/advanced/custom-deprecated-section.md

 }
 ```

-The above CSS will render deprecated group as following
+The above CSS will render the deprecated sections as following

 ![custom-deprecated-section](/img/docs/custom-deprecated-section.png)